tparchman/F22_BIOL792_coursepage/week2_UnixII/unixII_primer.md

     $ alias ls = 'ls -lh'

 When you do this, it will only work from within a single terminal session.
 Once you get more comfortable in Unix, you will likely want to customize the behavior of your shell uniformly.
 This can easily be done by modifying a file, `.zshrc` (or depending on flavor of Unix/Linux you are running: `.bashrc`, `.profile` or `.bash_profile`), that resides in your home directory.
 The `.` before the file names here renders them 'hidden'.
-Thus, to move to your home directory and look for these types of files use:
+Thus, to move to your home directory and look for these types of files use (note the -a option is shorthand for all, so it shows the hidden files as well):

     $ cd ~
     $ ls -a